We all need our Google Analytics data to be correct and realistic.

 - Wrong usage of UTM parameters

 - Wrong usage of filters

-The easy way for an established website to see if the tracking is complete is to go to Google Analytics > Acquisition > Referrals and search the report for the name of your website, as shown below.
+The easy way to check if your tracking setup is complete is to go to Google Analytics > Acquisition > Referrals and search the report for the name of your website:.